Space, Geography, Interior Design – and everything in between

 From the land to the sea.
 People are drawn to live in places where they can work – or be inspired.

-Proximity to the sea can release creative juices, to change how people see their world – their current and future life.
+Proximity to the sea may release creative juices and change how people see their world – their current and future life.

 One woman who took that chance was drawn to live in a house by the sea.

-In England, Covid lockdowns created an increased demand for country living pushing local house prices up.
+Covid lockdowns in England created an increased demand for country living that pushed up house prices.

-Moving to Northern Ireland, where house prices are generally lower, meant she had the money to buy her dream home.
+Moving from England to Northern Ireland, where house prices are lower, meant her money went further, which put her in a position to buy her dream home.

-For this artist, the local geography, the changing landscape, sea and skies and her garden has inspired her painting.
+For this artist, the local geography, the changing landscape, sea and skies has inspired her painting.

 It has brought new life to her art, her sense of colour and creativity.

-Isolated at first by lockdown, she notes there are marked differences between living in England and Northern Ireland.
-Physically, villages in Northern Ireland are not as pretty, or as old as they are in England.
-However, she finds people in NI less reserved.
+At first, isolated by lockdown, she noted the marked differences between life in England and Northern Ireland.
+Physically, villages in Northern Ireland are not as pretty, or as old as in England.
+But, the people in NI she found were less reserved.

 It is a different way of life.

-To familiarise herself with the area she drives around to discover how her home connects to other places.
-In this way she experiences, and makes sense of the local geography.
+In order to familiarise herself with the area she drives around to see how her homeplace connects to other places.
+In this way she can make sense of the local geography and different communities.

-The landscape is similar to her childhood experience of the Menai Straits so it doesn’t feel strange.
-It feels like home.
+The landscape she finds is similar to her childhood experience of the Menai Straits.
+Therefore it doesn’t feel strange.
+It ‘feels’ like home.

-Her deep-rooted sense of ‘place’ is what clinched the decision for her to re-locate.
+That sense of ‘place’ was what clinched the decision for her to re-locate.

-When she saw her new home for the first time: it was: “ …the feel of the place as soon as we walked in.”
+Whenever she saw her new home for the first time she felt a strong connection: “ …the feel of the place as soon as we walked in.”

-To “feel” a place, and have that sense of belonging, is a visceral connection that outweighs more rational decisions – and/or logic.
+When you “feel” something about a place, it is a powerful visceral connection that can outweigh more rational decisions – and/or logic.

 Living in the country surrounded by nature is very different from city living.

-One respondent said what motivated her was the ‘solitude’ of country living.
-Her children wouldn’t have to: ‘ live near the road breathing in fumes.
+The motivation for this respondent was the desire for the ‘solitude’ of country living – and so her children wouldn’t have to: ‘ live near the road breathing in fumes.
 I wanted them to go out and play.’

 “We can’t see anybody, and nobody can see us.
 We can have parties here and nobody complains.”